yenmangu/ci-ms-3-studystack/README.md

 ## Project Planning & Agile Methodology

-The planning and design of **StudyStack** followed an agile, user-centred approach.
+The planning and design of **StudyStack** followed an Agile, user-centred approach.
 Project requirements were broken down into Epics and User Stories to ensure clear scope, traceability, and alignment with assessment criteria.

 > [View Epics and User Story Mapping](documentation/agile/epics.md)